Which place is cheaper, Bucharest or Mamaia?

 These are the overall average travel costs for the two destinations.

 Should I visit Mamaia or Bucharest?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 The most popular beach resort in Romania, Mamaia sits on an 8-kilometer wisp of land between Lake Siutghiol and the Black Sea.
 With plenty of hotels, restaurants, nightclubs, and an aqua park, the resort area is a party-goer's destination with endless opportunities for fun in the sun and nighttime merriment.

 Bucharest is the capital and largest city in the country of Romania.
 With about 2 million residents living in the city and about 2.4 million in the surrounding urban area, it is also one of the largest cities in Southeastern Europe.
 As such, it is the economic, industrial and commercial center for the country.
 As a visitor, you will likely enter Romania by arriving in Bucharest.
 The city continues to grow and change, and there are ongoing infrastructure projects that continue to modernize the city.
 It is not uncommon to find historic churches on the same block as modern office buildings and Communist style apartment buildings.
 There are also many sights around town and the city continues to grow as a trendy and fascinating city.

 These are the overall average travel costs for the two destinations.